haziq21/kichn/docs/websocket-api.md

 ### Update image

 The `update_image` action notifies clients that the image of a custom product has been updated.
 This message doesn't modify the actual image data itself; that is instead done via a HTTP POST request to `/x-image/{kid}/{pid}`.
+The API is designed this way to limit WebSocket messages to JSON, for standardisation purposes.
+All binary (image) data is hence transferred through HTTP.

-In fact, the server sends this message to the relevant clients when it receives that POST request.
-This message is the only message not sent by a client.
+> This message is only sent by the server, not the client.

 #### Data object format